aitrawr/roblox-badge-deleter/README.md

 ## 4. Do I give you access to my account if I run this code?
 No, running the code does not give anyone access to your account.
 However, it interacts with your account data through the API.

+## 5. I get error code 401 help
+Make sure you're logged in on Roblox and refresh your page

 #
 ### Easiest way to run the code.